-The Egyptian Tarot of Thelema trump for the 18th path of Cancer is Atet VII.
+The Egyptian Tarot trump for the eighteenth path of Cancer is Atet VII.
 The Moon, the Lunar Flame, is the ruler of Cancer the Crab or Scarab.
 The Atet or sun boat of Ra is here depicted in the centre of the Tarot design.

 The motion of Ra defines the expanse of the sky, the reach of heaven.
 Thus the invisible Sun of Spirit is concealed or clothed in light.
 The barque or sun boat of Ra is also therefore the marker of time.
 If the sun boat should be stopped in its tracks, as is told in the legends of Isis, time would cease.

 The esoteric title of the Tarot trump, traditionally named ‘The Chariot’, is Child of the Powers of the Waters: Lord of the Triumph of Light.
-This is best explained through the Qabalistic title of the 18th path, Intelligence of the House of Influence.
+This is best explained through the Qabalistic title of the eighteenth path, Intelligence of the House of Influence.
 Cheth, the letter of the path, means ‘a wall or enclosure’.
 The enclosure of cheth is the sun boat itself.
-It is also the magical spirit-body called the Khu (or khu-t) in ancient Egyptian sacred texts including the (Egyptian) Book of the Law.
-In cosmic aspect, the Khu is the company of heaven referred to in Liber AL, I: 1–4.
+It is also the radiance of spirit called the Khu (or khu-t) in ancient Egyptian sacred texts.

-The 18th path of Cancer the Crab or Scarab is the intelligence linking the Understanding of Binah, the throne of Saturn, with Geburah, the Energy of Mars.
-From the interior of Binah, runes of secret knowledge flow forth via the Abyss.
-Secreted in these shades or stars is the key of union with Nuit, the Queen of Space.
-The power or intelligence of the 18th path is experienced as consciousness that flows like water from the innermost depths.
+The eighteenth path of Cancer the Crab or Scarab is the intelligence linking the Understanding of Binah, the throne of Saturn, with Geburah, the Energy of Mars.
+From the interior of Binah, runes of knowledge flow forth via the Abyss that marks a separation between the spiritual realm and that of the individual human mind and its faculties of perception.
+The primordial language communicates the means of return to Nuit or absolute being, consciousness and bliss.
+The power or intelligence of the eighteenth path is experienced as light that flows like water from the innermost depths.

-At the solstice, the Sun is said to enter the house of his mother and is thus at his height, or depth from the point of view of the southern hemisphere of the globe.
-The Atet or sun boat of Ra is the original type of the solar chariot, which later became the triumphant vessel of kings and warriors.
+The Sun is said to enter the house of his mother at the solstice.
+He is thus at his height (from the point of view of the northern hemisphere).
+The Atet or sun boat of Ra is the original type of the solar chariot, which during the Age of Kali Yuga became seen as the triumphant vessel of kings and warriors.
 The Holy Graal or Cup of Binah is reflected across the Abyss in the magnificent sphere of Gedulah or Jupiter, which attains exaltation in the sign of Cancer.

 The hieroglyphic name Atet is shown at the top of the Tarot picture.
 The name is pronounced an-djet, with the soft ‘n’ sounded as in ‘sing’.
-The hieroglyph for andj is frequently depicted as the shuttle of Neith, the House of the Net.
-Thus Ra is the sky-weaver, who travels the threads of light, defining heaven and earth, manifesting the spirit-body and giving life to all the world.
+The hieroglyph for andj is frequently depicted as the shuttle of Neïth, the House of the Net.
+Thus she is the sky-weaver who spins the threads of light defining heaven and earth, manifesting the worlds that receive life from Ra, the supreme principle.

 Secrets of the Sun Boat

 Much of the labour of the Great Work is to make the frail human personality a suitable vehicle for the influx of cosmic consciousness that would otherwise overwhelm it.
-The preliminary work is to train the mind and increase the power of concentration—to hold an image steady in the mind like an unwavering flame.
-The mental powers are then applied to the building of a chariot or astral vessel, as depicted in the Tarot trump.
-The Atet is the vehicle of will called the resurrection body in mysticism.
-Such a magical vessel may negotiate the secret paths between the stars.
-The Holy Ghost and Holy Graal are cognate terms.
-The Cup of Babalon or Binah is the receptacle from which the feminine spirit, Khu or Shekinah, is imbibed, producing divine intoxication—not to be confused with ordinary drunkenness.
-The resurrection body is introduced in Liber AL, I: 8,
+The preliminary work is to train the mind and increase the power of concentration—to hold an idea steady in the mind like an unwavering flame.
+The mental powers are then applied to the building of a chariot, as depicted in the Tarot trump, by which one may ascend.
+Such a chariot is shown forth in various traditions as a means of passing through a Journey of the Soul by making contact with various gods, angels or devas along the way.

 Khephra, or the sun at media nox, is the supreme totem of enchantment and of all transformations.
 Khephra is the neter (principle) of Becoming.
-Khephra is self-created, self-born, self-becoming, ever changing and ever living.
-Khephra is the Becoming—the magical transformative principle itself, by which the soul is able to pass through the underworld.
-The underworld, or body of Nuit, is itself the vessel and means of transformation.
+As self-created, self-born and ever living, Khephra is more than Existence or Being itself.
+As with all Egyptian Gods, he conceals the supreme principle, changeless, infinite, immutable and so forth.
+The underworld, or reflected body of Nuit, is the vessel and means of transformation from lower to higher states.
 At the end of the night, the soul emerges as a radiant Khu or Phoenix—the resurrection bird.
 It is the accomplishment of the Great Work.

 1. At, atu, ‘moment of time, minute, hour, culmination of an act’.
 At-t, ‘bed, couch, bier’ and ata, ‘boat’.
 Also, ā-t, ‘chamber, house, place, temple’.
 See Budge, An Egyptian Hieroglyphic Dictionary, Volume I pp. 12–13.
 The root of the noun is cognate with all senses of the chariot in the various traditions, including the nuptial place of repose for Shiva and Shakti in the tantrik tradition.
 From it is derived ‘Atu’, the name of the Tarot trumps.
 In The Book of Thoth, Chapter III, Crowley poured scorn on the notion that atout, the French word for ‘trump’, might be etymologically derived from Atu, ‘House’.
 However, the Egyptian language is far more ancient than Latin or Greek!